keleshev/keleshev.com/interpretations-of-fold.md

 `cons` callback for the cons constructor.
 Fold is called recursively on the parameter that is recursive in the type definition.

+Now, it is easy to remember parameters of fold:

-The fold is dual to the type.
+> The fold definition is dual to the type.

-*Then how do you explain fold-left?*
+### Then how do you explain fold-left?

-Fold-right is the _natural_ fold for list, dual to the type.
+While fold-right is the _natural_ fold for lists, dual to the type, fold-left is an *unnatural* fold for the list type.
-Fold-left is an unnatural
-fold for list.
 It is a fold that pretends that the list type is defined as left-heavy tree, as opposed to a standard right-heavy tree.
 It pretends that the cons constructor takes `'a list * 'a` instead of `'a * 'a list`.
-Sometimes it is useful to pretend.
+Sometimes it is useful to pretend, as we'll see soon.

 ## Example I: Binary Tree